 By November, Andersen had designed his t-shirt, built his website and registered his company.
 The only thing he still had to do was work out how to take payments online.

-As a fledgling business owner, this was all new to Andersen so he went online and started researching the online payments.
+As a fledgling business owner, this was all new to Andersen so he went online and started researching the online payment process.
 He quickly learned that he couldn’t just link his normal business bank account to his website and start taking credit and debit payments.
 Instead, he needed a special bank account called a merchant account.

 Thankfully, Andersen found out about merchants accounts early enough to get one arranged and integrated before his official launch.
 When his website launched to the public, the sales rolled in and, a couple of days later, Andersen’s first payment landed in his merchant account.